 Toxic algae

-We conduct monthly monitoring for toxic algal blooms across the region.
+Water users should be vigilant and avoid contact with the water and algae in these areas.
+We conduct monthly monitoring for toxic algal blooms at locations around the region.

-Children are at high risk of exposure or consumption, especially those who put things in their mouths when out and about.
-Dogs can be attracted to the musty smell of the toxic algae on riverbanks and in the water and can be poisoned from eating the slime or dried slime mats.
 Stock can wander into waterways with toxic algae and drink it, so you will need to arrange an alternative water source for them and keep them out of waterways.
 It is not safe to swim in rivers with toxic algae, and your wetsuit will not protect you.

 FAQs